ncthbrt/nact.xyz/content/lessons-javascript/hierarchy.md

   </button>
 </a>

-The application we made in the [querying](#querying) section isn't very useful.
+The application we made in the [querying](/lesson/javascript/querying) section isn't very useful.
 For one it only supports a single user's contacts, and secondly it forgets all the user's contacts whenever the system restarts.
-In this section we'll solve the multi-user problem by exploiting an important feature of any blue-blooded actor system: the hierachy.
+In this section we'll solve the multi-user problem by exploiting an important feature of any blue-blooded actor system: the hierarchy.

-Actors are arranged hierarchially, they can create child actors of their own, and accordingly every actor has a parent.
+Actors are arranged hierarchically, they can create child actors of their own, and accordingly every actor has a parent.
 The lifecycle of an actor is tied to its parent; if an actor stops, then it's children do too.

 Up till now we've been creating actors which are children of the actor system (which is a pseudo actor).
 However in a real system, this would be considered an anti pattern, for much the same reasons as placing all your code in a single file is an anti-pattern.
 By exploiting the actor hierarchy, you can enforce a separation of concerns and encapsulate system functionality, while providing a coherent means of reasoning with failure and system shutdown.